-White House acted to 'lock down' Trump-Ukraine call records - whistleblower
+Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 The details of the July 25 call drew furious reactions from Democrats, who accused Trump of soliciting Ukraine’s help to smear Biden, who has led in polls among Democratic candidates seeking to challenge the Republican president in the November 2020 election.

 The call occurred after Trump had ordered a freeze of the military aid.
-The whistleblower report said that an official from the White House informed departments and agencies on July 18 that Trump had issued instructions to suspend all security assistance to Ukraine.
-Neither the White House budget office of the National Security Council staff “knew why this instruction had been issued,” the report said.
+The whistleblower report said an official from the White House informed departments and agencies on July 18 that Trump had issued instructions to suspend all security assistance to Ukraine.
+Neither the White House budget office or National Security Council staff “knew why this instruction had been issued,” the report said.

 Reporting by Patricia Zengerle, David Morgan and Doina Chiacu; additional reporting by Susan Cornwell, Susan Heavey, Lisa Lambert and Roberta Rampton; Editing by Will Dunham